jonathanschad/react-nestjs-auth-boilerplate/README.md

 ## Getting Started

 Fork this repository and start coding your application.
-Please read this Documentation to understand how the darts works and how you can customize it to your needs.
+Please read this Documentation to understand how the boilerplate works and how you can customize it to your needs.

 ## Development